 1. Prove you have transferable skills if transitioning from a teaching position.

-School Principals and Vice/Assistant Principals take on a different set of responsibilities than that of a classroom teacher.
-If you are transitioning to the role of Educational Administrator, you will want to make your leadership skills and achievements stand out.
+School Principals and Vice/Assistant Principals take on a different set of responsibilities than classroom teachers.
+If transitioning to an Educational Administrator role, you want to make your leadership skills and achievements stand out.

 Examples of Educational leadership positions include: